maksuturva/magento_payment_module/README.md

 Splitting of methods requires applying supplied patch under optional/patches/getSelectedSubMethodCode.patch.
 The patch will modify core to return selected sub-method code (eg. maksuturva_fi50 instead of just maksuturva).
 The patch handles the use-case when user goes back on checkout steps, otherwise the selected sub-method would stay selected.
-This assumes all methods are split off from default dropdown.
+This assumes all methods are split off from default selection.
 If this is not the case, the patch needs modification to filter the codes split off.

 ## Contribution guidelines